Powering America’s Next 250 Years

 Panelists

-Lunch and networking opportunity with attendees, speakers, exhibitors and students.
+Lunch and networking opportunity with attendees, speakers and exhibitors.

 Secretary Shirley will explore how Pennsylvania’s historic role as an energy leader continues to shape the Commonwealth’s approach to today’s evolving energy landscape.
 Her address will highlight the opportunities and challenges involved in building a reliable, affordable, and sustainable energy future for Pennsylvania’s communities, industries, and workforce.

 “What is one trend, decision, or risk that will shape the energy system in the next 10, 20, 50 years?”
-Fast-paced presentations from innovators, researchers, entrepreneurs and emerging leaders sharing bold ideas and breakthrough technologies shaping the future of energy.
+Fast-paced presentations from current and emerging energy professionals sharing bold ideas and breakthrough technologies shaping the future of energy.

 Long Duration Energy Storage and Grid Resilience